 You can also unlock even more insight by sending that data to your customer relationship management (CRM) system.
 Here, you can measure video against pipeline and revenue goals.
 Acquiring an enterprise video platform will enable you to take full advantage of this essential data.

 Why Virtual Selling for Financial Services is a Must

 As the need and appeal of in-person visits to financial offices and institutions decline for clients, video is the best way to forge customer relationships founded on trust.
-Start creating and sharing with these video selling tips, and stay tuned for the next blog post in our Virtual Selling for Financial Services Basics series to learn more.
+Start by creating and sharing these video selling tips.
+Then, learn more about the importance of secure video sharing in our Secure Video Sharing for Financial Services article.